 It was the longest game in Kings history and the biggest goal in Shuchuk’s NHL career.
 The few years prior hadn’t been that bad for him either, be won the NCAA hockey championship at Wisconsin in 1990 and the AHL Calder Cup in 1992.

 Last week we sat down with Shuchuk to talk college hockey life in an interview published here.
-This week, he’s back to share memories of making to the NHL, Barry Melrose, the Kings, Wayne Gretzky, Dan Blysma, Warren Rychel and more.
+This week, he’s back to share memories of making to the NHL, Barry Melrose, the Kings, Wayne Gretzky, Dan Bylsma, Warren Rychel and more.

 Another Mayors Manor exclusive interview – welcome in Gary Shuchuk…